 Multiple Offers in Seller's Markets

-Pending home sales sometimes blow up.
-Many sellers are worried that once they commit to an offer, the winning buyers might back out of the transaction or default on the contract after all the other buyers have disappeared.
-The earnest money deposit is part of your down payment.
-By increasing it above normal limits, you are showing the seller you are serious about closing.
-You're only offering the seller more money a little sooner than later, but it speaks volumes.
+Pending home sales sometimes fall through, and many sellers worry that once they commit to an offer, the winning buyers might back out of the transaction or default on the contract.
+By then, all of the other buyers will have disappeared.

-Almost every multiple offer will be accompanied by a lender letter.
-To stand out, ask your lender for a loan preapproval letter, which is different than a prequalified letter.
+Almost every offer will be accompanied by a lender letter.
+Ask your lender for a loan preapproval letter to make you stand out from the rest.
+This is different from a pre-qualification letter.
 Being preapproved makes you a stronger buyer in the seller's eyes.

-Buyer possession is often a sticky point.
-It's hard enough to juggle multiple closings if you are selling and buying simultaneously, and even more difficult if the sellers are doing the same.
-Cut the sellers some slack by giving them two to three days to move out after closing, without expecting compensation.
+Buyer possession is often a sticking point.
+Offer to cut them some slack by giving them two to three days to move out after closing, without expecting compensation.

-By federal law, you have 10 days for inspections due to lead-based paint, unless you waive that right in writing.
-Always get a home inspection, but tighten the time period.
-If your loan is solid, waive the loan approval contingency.
-Talk to your agent about comparable sales to decide if you want to waive an appraisal contingency.
+You have 10 days for inspections for lead-based paint under federal law unless you waive that right in writing.
+You always want to get a home inspection, but consider tightening that time period.
+You might also want to waive the loan-approval contingency if your loan is solid.
+Talk to your agent about comparable sales to decide whether you want to waive an appraisal contingency.

-In a seller's market, don't hope for negotiation.
-Offer your highest price.
-The price you can live with if should your offer be rejected.
-Do your best!
-Make it attractive, maybe a bit above list price.
-Ask your agent for a comparative market analysis to determine pricing.
-Sometimes sellers deliberately set a price below comparable sales in an effort to generate multiple offers, so paying a little extra doesn't necessarily mean you are paying over market value.
+Ask your agent for a comparative market analysis to determine the pricing range.
+Sometimes sellers deliberately set a price below comparable sales to generate multiple offers.
+Paying a little extra doesn't necessarily mean you're paying over market value.

 Multiple Offers in Buyer's Markets

-If you are moving up and have a home to sell, don't buy before selling.
-If you're a first-time home buyer, you might already have the advantage over a buyer who needs to sell before buying.
-If one offer contains a contingency of sale, the seller will gravitate toward the offer without a contingency to sell.
+Don't buy before selling if you're already a homeowner.
+If you're a first-time homebuyer, you already have an advantage over a buyer who needs to sell first.
+The seller will gravitate toward the offer without a contingency.

-Ask your agent to find out the hot buttons in the transaction.
-These could be seller requests or listing agent expectations -- ask what will seal the deal and give it to them.
+Ask your agent to sniff out the hot buttons in the transaction.
+These could be seller requests or listing agent expectations.
+Ask what will seal the deal, then give it.
 Maybe it's a fast closing.
-Maybe it's a longer than usual escrow period.
+Maybe it's a longer-than-usual escrow period.

-Most sellers have an emotional attachment to their home and want to see it fall into the hands of an acceptable buyer.
+Most sellers have an emotional attachment to their home.
+They want it to fall into the hands of an acceptable buyer.
 Be that acceptable buyer.
-Write the seller a brief letter explaining why you love the home and why you deserve to be chosen as the winning offer.
-Be sappy but sincere.
+Write the seller a brief letter explaining why you love their home so much.

-You can write the best offer, and a competent listing agent is likely to advise the seller to counter all the multiple offers, even in a buyer's market.
-In California, for example, sellers do not need to make identical counter offers.
-Each can be different.
-Also, the seller retains the right to choose or reject accepted multiple counter offers.
+You can write the best offer in the world, but a competent listing agent is likely to advise the seller to counter all multiple offers, even in a buyer's market.